CookieCat45/Risk-Fortress-2/docs/map configs.md

 - `disable_eureka_teleport`: Disables the Eureka Effect's teleport ability.

-- `disable_item_dropping`: Prevent players from dropping their items.
+- `disable_item_dropping`: Prevent players from dropping their items or using the forfeit command.

 - `start_money_multiplier`: Multiplier for the amount of money that players begin the map with.